SoupyCyber/SoupyCyber.github.io/_posts/2025-07-02-A-seat-at-the-table.md

 --------------------------------
 ### So...I started building my OWN Seat

 I don't think that needs a whole lot of explanation at the moment, so instead I let you know what that looked like for me.
-I was talking anout the workdsnum
 I stopped waiting to be asked to contribute.
 I started sending short, actionable intel updates directly to stakeholders before they even thought to ask.

 - I linked my work to their business pain.
 Not “threat actor X used technique Y” but “if this actor succeeds, our key revenue-generating systems are at risk.”